NCBI-Hackathons/past_virus_exposure_detection/README.md

+#VSENSE: Viral Detection Exposure in Host Genomes
-# A system to detect previous viral exposure in host genomes from ngs data
+##A system to detect previous viral exposure in host genomes from ngs data